nellyfabela/BetBud/README.md

 ## How to Contribute

 For contributing, we encourage other programmers to provide ideas on how to improve the application.
+Also we encourage programmers to provide ideas on how to specialize the betting social platform.

 ## Tests